Find out how some of our past students enjoyed their New Start programme and what they are doing now.

 Studying for a Bachelor of Arts

-I left college the day I turned 15 with no School Certificate or University Entrance, as it was called back then.
+I left college the day I turned 15 with no School Certificate, as it was called back then.
 I walked straight into my first job waitressing and then I travelled the world working in the hospitality industry.
 After returning to New Zealand in the 1990s I went to UNITEC and embarked on my tertiary study journey, firstly in Business and Supervisory Management at certificate level.
 I absolutely loved it and thrived on the intellectual stimulation it gave me.

 I fell pregnant in my final year and sat my final exams about to go into labour.
 Four children later, as my last child was starting school, a friend of mine told me about the New Start programme at the University of Auckland.
 I enquired and enrolled in the first semester of 2011.
 I am now three quarters of the way through my Bachelor of Arts degree majoring in English and Sociology, with a view of teaching one day.